pavannn29/Project.5-Serverless-REST-API-With-AWS-Lambda/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

-# Serverless Framework Node HTTP API on AWS
+# Serverless REST API with AWS Lambda, API Gateway, and DynamoDB

 A fully serverless microservices architecture for managing testimonials, built with AWS Lambda, API Gateway, DynamoDB, and deployed using CloudFormation and Serverless Framework.